-The OIG has attempted to distinguish the Provision from FHA's own occupancy requirement language by arguing that the Provision violates 24 CFR § 203.41 in part because the builder/seller in the context of the Provision is a "third party," but the lender is not.
-12 This reading, of course, completely ignores the fact that the homeowner and his/her subsequent buyer are the only "parties" to that transaction and that the lender is as much a third party to a subsequent sales agreement as the original builder/seller.
-Pulte Mortgage is not aware of any support for the OIG's assertion that FHA occupancy requirement is not in violation of 24 CFR § 203.41 solely because the lender is somehow not a third party to this sales transaction, and any assertion otherwise would have objectionable results.
+the Provision is a "third party," but the lender is not.12 This reading, of course, completely ignores the fact that the homeowner and his/her subsequent buyer are the only "parties" to that transaction, and that, the lender is as much a third party to the subsequent sales agreement buyer as the original builder/seller.
+CTX is not aware of any support for the OIG's assertion that FHA occupancy requirement is not in violation of 24 CFR § 203.41 solely because the lender is somehow not a third party to this sales transaction, and any assertion otherwise would have objectionable results.
 For example, if the FHA occupancy requirement does not violate 24 CFR § 203.41 solely because the lender is not a third party to the transaction, then the lender would be in full compliance with 24 CFR § 203.41 even if it included a separate provision in its contract with the borrower stating that the borrower would not be permitted to convey the property in question to anyone for the first ten years of the mortgage without the lender's consent, and that any attempt to do so would make the conveyance voidable by the lender (which would otherwise appear to be a legal restriction on conveyance pursuant to 24 CFR § 203.41(a)(3)(i) and (iv)).
 In other words, the OIG's attempt to distinguish the Provision from FHA's occupancy requirement would lead to lenders having the ability to clearly and openly violate 24 CFR § 203.41 in other ways, which is obviously not FHA's intent.